 Annual Review Process

-The faculty member and the department head and/or department annual review committee annually review the faculty member's performance relative to the faculty member's assigned percentages of effort and current assigned responsibilities.
+The faculty member and the unit supervisor and/or department annual review committee shall annually review the faculty member's performance relative to the faculty member's assigned percentages of effort and current assigned responsibilities, as well as in light of the applicable Role and Scope documents.
 Reviews assess the faculty member’s performance in each of the major areas of responsibility (teaching, scholarship and service) over the preceding calendar year.
 Student evaluations of teaching must be collected and considered in the evaluation of teaching.
+Faculty members shall participate in the annual review process, including by completing an annual self-evaluation pursuant to the applicable method and format.
+The faculty member will have the opportunity to meet with the reviewer(s).

 Faculty members on extended sick leave, faculty modified duties or leave without pay will be evaluated on the duties that were performed during the review period.
 Faculty on approved sabbatical leave during the review period will be reviewed for any period during the review period that they were not on sabbatical leave.
+A faculty member who is on sabbatical, extended sick leave or extended leave without pay at the time the annual review is performed will be reviewed no later than thirty (30) days after the start of the following fall semester.
 The annual review form should include a statement explaining any period that is not subject to review and provide a review for any period that the faculty member performed in any area of responsibility.

 If the faculty member has a split or joint appointment with 20% or more effort assigned to another unit, input from the other unit must be solicited and considered in the evaluation and rating of the faculty member.

-For Extension Specialists within academic departments, the Director of Extension will provide the department head or reviewing committee a letter addressing the faculty member’s work for Extension which will be considered in the evaluation and rating of the faculty member’s performance.
+For Extension Specialists within academic departments, the Director of Extension will provide the unit supervisor or reviewing committee a letter addressing the faculty member’s work for Extension which will be considered in the evaluation and rating of the faculty member’s performance.

-The department head and/or department annual review committee rates the performance of each faculty member in each area of responsibility and determines an overall rating for the faculty member’s performance for the yearweighted by the assigned percentages of effort using the Annual Review form approved by the Provost.
+The unit supervisor and/or department annual review committee rates the performance of each faculty member in each area of responsibility (teaching, scholarship and service), as well as in light of any applicable Role and Scope documents, and determines an overall rating for the faculty member’s performance for the year using the weighted geometric mean by the assigned percentages of effort using the Annual Review form approved by the Provost.
 The faculty member will be given a copy or access to the completed form if created electronically.

-The faculty member will have the opportunity to meet with the reviewer(s).

 The head of the primary unit and the faculty member will develop goals and assignments for the next calendar year.
 The goals and assignments for individual members of the faculty will reflect departmental needs and professional opportunities consistent with departmental strategic plans or articulated departmental priorities.